Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: Spectrum of the infinitesimal generator and compactness of the resolvent

 From Proposition \ref{prop:boundednessOfResolvent}, we see that $(R^{(q)})_{q > 0}$ satisfies the assumption of Theorem \ref{thm:entranceSufficient2}.
 Therefore, without loss of generality, we may assume that the process $X$ is given as a Feller process on $(0,\infty]$ from the beginning.
-Henceforth, $X$ will be regarded as such a process, and we denote the transition semigroup on $[0,\infty]$ by $(p_{t})_{t \geq 0}$, where we identify the cemetery with $0$.
-By the Hille-Yosida theorem, there exists a generator $A$ of $(p_{t})_{t \geq 0}$ on $C_{\infty}(0,\infty]$.
+Henceforth, $X$ will be regarded as such a process, and we denote the transition semigroup on $(0,\infty]$ by $(p_{t})_{t \geq 0}$.
+By the Hille-Yosida theorem, there exists a infinitesimal generator $A$ of $(p_{t})_{t \geq 0}$ on $C_{\infty}(0,\infty]$.
 We denote the spectrum of $A$ by $\sigma(A)$ and the resolvent set by $\rho(A)$.